postwait/node-trial/README.md

 Each test consists of:

-  * job // a function that runs the tests.
+  * test // a function that runs the tests.
   * name // arbitrary user test name
   * plan // number of tests you intend to run
   * requires // array of named requirements
   * provides // array of named satisfications

-Like typical tap tests, a job would look something like this:
+Like typical tap tests, a test would look something like this:

 function() {
   this.ok(true, "this better pass");